-Another inspirational woman is Sarah Weldon, who is going to row round the British Isles next year.
+Another inspirational woman is Sarah Weldon, who rowed round the British Isles a couple years ago.
 She supports the Oceans Project Charity, which also focuses on educating disadvantaged children.
 I am contributing by letting her stay with us for a while.

 It’s easy to start making positive moves once you are on the right wavelength.

-Bridget and I have just auditioned as cruise lecturers.
-For us, this is a perfect fit.
-We are passionate about our subject want to spread the word.
+In 2016, Bridget and I auditioned as cruise lecturers.
+For us, this was a perfect fit.
+We are still passionate about our subject and want to spread the word.

-If you want a Superlifer, remember “determination is more important than talent.”
+If you want a Superlife, remember “determination is more important than talent.”

 How do you see your Superlife shaping up?
 Are you achieving your goals?
 Who is your inspiration?
 Please share your story in the comments below.